redkite-labs/redkitecms-docs/book/environments.rst

     app.php
     app_dev.php

-so when your website runs in production environment you will use the app.php front controller:
+so when your website runs in production environment you would use the app.php front controller:

 .. code:: text